palomakop/palomakop.tv-11ty/src/now.md

 ### Current home base

-New Haven, CT
-(and I'm in NYC fairly often)
+As of January 2025, I'm living in New Haven, Connecticut with my partner Andrei

+{% comment %}
 ### Currently reading

 *Leviathan Falls* - James S. A. Corey
 (Last volume of of *The Expanse*)
+{% endcomment %}

 ### Recently watched

-*Oldboy* (2003)
+The first half of the movie *Goodfellas* (1990)

 ### Current status

-- Settling into New Haven & searching for a [new job](/resume)
+- Settling into our new space in New Haven & searching for a [new job](/resume)
-- Preparing to attend a 6-week coding retreat at {% extLink "Recurse Center" "https://recurse.com" %}
+- Just started a 6-week coding retreat at {% extLink "Recurse Center" "https://recurse.com" %} (view my <a href="/recurse">log</a>)
+- Joined an awesome {% extLink "makerspace" "https://www.makehaven.org/" %} in New Haven and used equipment there to make new Mystery Objects for Zine Club